-These 9 rules are covered in my new e-book, “REVEALED: The Hidden Truth About Hypoglycemia”.
+These 9 rules are covered in my e-book, “Heal Your Hypoglycemia”.
 Here they are in summary.
 You will probably be surprised but I’m not just rehashing the same old advice you’ve probably read many times before.

 I hesitate to call them ‘rules’ because life should not be lived under strict rules and regulations.
 I prefer to call them guidelines, which you should follow 95% of the time.